Dupuytren's contracture: Treatment

 Treatment is indicated when the so-called table-top test is positive.
 With this test, the person places their hand on a table.
 If the hand lies completely flat on the table, the test is considered negative.
 If the hand cannot be placed completely flat on the table, leaving a space between the table and a part of the hand as big as the diameter of a ballpoint pen, the test is considered positive and surgery or other treatment may be indicated.
 Additionally, finger joints may become fixed and rigid.
 There are several types of treatment, with some hands needing repeated treatment.

 The main categories listed by the International Dupuytren Society in order of stage of disease are radiation therapy, needle aponeurotomy (NA), collagenase injection, and hand surgery.
 As of 2016 the evidence on the efficacy of radiation therapy was considered inadequate in quantity and quality, and difficult to interpret because of uncertainty about the natural history of Dupuytren's disease.

 Needle aponeurotomy is most effective for Stages I and II, covering 6–90 degrees of deformation of the finger.
 However, it is also used at other stages.

 Collagenase injection is likewise most effective for Stages I and II.
 However, it is also used at other stages.

 Hand surgery is effective at stage I to stage IV.

+Use of a splint to keep treated fingers straight following various forms of treatment, typically at all times for some days, then at nighttime for some weeks, is usual.
+However, a 2015 Cochrane review concluded: "low-quality evidence suggests that postoperative splinting may not improve outcomes and may impair outcomes by reducing active flexion.
+Further trials on this topic are urgently required".

 Surgery

-On 12 June 1831, Dupuytren performed a surgical procedure on a person with contracture of the 4th and 5th digits who had been previously told by other surgeons that the only remedy was cutting the flexor tendons.
+On 12 June 1831, Dupuytren performed a surgical procedure on a person with contracture of the fourth and fifth digits who had been previously told by other surgeons that the only remedy was cutting the flexor tendons.
 He described the condition and the operation in The Lancet in 1834 after presenting it in 1833, and posthumously in 1836 in a French publication by Hôtel-Dieu de Paris.
 The procedure he described was a minimally invasive needle procedure.

 Because of high recurrence rates, new surgical techniques were introduced, such as fasciectomy and then dermofasciectomy.
 Most of the diseased tissue is removed with these procedures.
 For some individuals, the partial insertion of "K-wires" into either the DIP or PIP joint of the affected digit for a period of a least 21 days to fuse the joint is the only way to halt the disease's progress.
 After removal of the wires, the joint is fixed into flexion, which is considered preferable to fusion at extension.

-In extreme cases, amputation of fingers may be needed for severe or recurrent cases or after surgical complications.
+Research using large datasets in the UK has shown surgery to be safe and effective.
+When surgery needs to be repeated, however, the research suggests there are higher risks of serious complications such as finger amputation.
+Amputation of fingers may be needed for severe or recurrent cases or after surgical complications.